 The tunnels have been converted into a large war memorial complex consisting of two main display sites at Ben Dinh and Ben Duoc.
 The Ben Duoc site contains part of the original tunnel system, while the Ben Dinh site features reconstructions that provide tourists with a fascinating experience of what the tunnels must have been like.

-Visitors can take a half or full-day trip from Ho Chi Minh city, or they sometimes combined with a cruise along the Mekong Delta or Saigon River.
+Visitors can take a 1/2 or 1 day trip from Ho Chi Minh city, or they sometimes combined with a cruise along the Mekong Delta or Saigon River.

 Or it is possible for you to go there independently by taking bus No13 at 23/9 station (but a tour guide is needed to enter the tunnels)

 Think twice because you have to weaving through the darkness, heat, stuffy feeling and have a sense of what it has been like during the war.

 Do not hesitate to contact Kim Travel to get detailed information about Cu Chi tunnels tours and have your own experience.

 >>> YOU MAY ALSO LIKE: MEKONG DELTA TOURS

 Do not hesitage to give us a call.
 We are an expert team and we are happy to talk to you.